 Elements of a CI/CD pipeline

 A CI/CD pipeline may sound like overhead, but it isn’t.
 It’s essentially a runnable specification of the steps that any developer needs to perform to deliver a new version of a software product.
 In the absence of an automated pipeline, engineers would still need to perform these steps manually, and hence far less productively.

 Most software releases go through a couple of typical stages:

 Failure in each stage typically triggers a notification—via email, Slack, etc.—to let the responsible developers know about the cause.
 Otherwise, the whole team receives a notification after each successful deployment to production.

 In most cases, a pipeline run is triggered by a source code repository.
 A change in code triggers a notification to the CI/CD tool, which runs the corresponding pipeline.
 Other common triggers include automatically scheduled or user-initiated workflows, as well as results of other pipelines.

 Regardless of the language, cloud-native software is typically deployed with Docker, in which case this stage of the CI/CD pipeline builds the Docker containers.

-Failure to pass the build stage is an indicator of a fundamental problem in our project’s configuration, and it’s best to address it immediately.
+Failure to pass the build stage is an indicator of a fundamental problem in a project’s configuration, and it’s best to address it immediately.